 Be sure to avoid floodwaters that are receding in your area.
 The water may be contaminated with oil and other raw sewage.

 You’ll want to stay well-rested and up-to-date with the news.
-Be sure to listen to news and radio reports to make sure you are not in danger again.
+Be sure to listen to news and radio reports to ensure sure you are not in danger again.

 Be sure to disinfect all items that got wet during your flood.
 Many of those items could have been contaminated with sewage and chemicals.